• Skip to primary navigation

 • When the oil is hot, add bay leaves, crushed whole spices, dry red chilies, and sugar to the pan and fry for 4-5 seconds.

-• Add onions and fry until they turn slightly brown (6-8 minutes).
+• Add onions and cook until they turn slightly brown (6-8 minutes).
 Stir at regular intervals.

-• Add ginger and garlic and fry until the onions are nicely browned, stirring frequently.
+• Add ginger and garlic and cook until the onions are nicely browned, stirring frequently.
 It will take 8-10 minutes.

-• Now add the marinated mutton pieces along with the marinade and potatoes halves and fry for 5-6 minutes on high heat.
+• Now add the marinated mutton pieces along with the marinade and potato halves and cook for 5-6 minutes on high heat.

 • Add the dry spice powders that are coriander powder, turmeric powder, Kashmiri red chili powder, cumin powder, and salt, and cook for 2-3 minutes.